cisagov/ScubaGear/baselines/teams.md

 Teams store.

-*Custom apps*: apps not published to the Teams store, such as apps under development, that users “sideload” into Teams.
+*Custom apps*: apps not published to the Teams store, such as apps under development, that users sideload into Teams.

 ### Policies